19 May Recap: NRC Live — De Fintech-Realiteit

 Last week, NRC Live brought fintech innovators together in Amsterdam to discuss and showcase their new solutions brought forward by blockchain, artificial intelligence, mobile payments and robo advisory.
 They also awarded the Fintech 2017 Impact awards.

 On Thursday the 11th of May, NRC Live hosted the conference – De Fintech-Realiteit – with cooperation from partners Topicus, Capgemini and KNAB bank.
 The conference was set out by NRC Live to stimulate fintech innovation and answer the following questions:

 - How are new technologies like blockchain, mobile payments, artificial intelligence, crowd funding and robo-advisory shaping the future of the financial industry?

-- What cultural change is needed to make fintechs and incumbents cooperate harmoniously?
+- What cultural change is needed to prompt fintechs and incumbents to cooperate harmoniously?

 - Regtech: How can algorithms help financials to comply to all regulations?